Will an Indulgence Take Away the Punishment for My Sins

 Why We Would Need an Indulgence

-To be welcomed into Heaven–have no time purifying ourselves in the fires of Purgatory from the consequence of sin–if we died saved (in the state of grace)–we must not only have advanced in our faith to the point of having a true disdain and real resolve to stop every sin (true sorrow) because we can’t bear offending God whom we should be loving with all of our heart (be saved), but we must also have a love for God so great that it atones (pays the price) for each and every sin we have committed after baptism–“filling up what is lacking in the afflictions of Christ” (Colossians 1:24)–since every good and bad thing we have done will be rewarded or a punished from our just God.
+To be welcomed directly into Heaven–and have no time purifying ourselves in the fires of Purgatory from the consequence of sin–if we died saved (in the state of grace)–we must not only have advanced in our faith to the point of having a true disdain and real resolve to stop every sin (true sorrow) because we can’t bear offending God whom we should be loving with all of our heart (be saved), but we must also have a love for God so great that it atones (pays the price) for each and every sin we have committed after baptism–“filling up what is lacking in the afflictions of Christ” (Colossians 1:24)–since every good and bad thing we have done will be rewarded or a punished from our just God.

 “For we must all appear before the judgment seat of Christ, so that each one may receive recompense, according to what he did in the body, whether good or evil” (2 Corinthians 5:10).